mhz47/Jezyki_Programowania/sites/Scratch.md

 #### [Scratch - Imagine, Program, Share](https://scratch.mit.edu/)

- Scratch is a programming language and online platform where you can create your own stories, games, and animations.
-Learn how to use Scratch, share your projects with others, and explore featured projects and studios.
+ Scratch is a programming language and online platform where you can create stories, games, and animations.
+Learn from featured projects, studios, and remixes, or share your own creations with others around the world.